Welcome to The Storied Recipe!

 Only through low, slow heat can the golden, floury potatoes absorb all that rich broth deep into their core.
 And only in the presence of steam and gentle heat can the rich beef (or lamb) become succulent and tender.

 Shauna’s family used a large cast iron Dutch Oven to make their Irish Stew.
-Whether you use a slow cooker or the stove top to make this hearty stew, it’s just the comforting meal you’ll want waiting for you after a long, slow ramble in the rainy woods or along windy peaks.
+Whether you use a slow cooker or the stovetop to make this hearty stew, it’s just the comforting meal you’ll want waiting for you after a long, slow ramble in the rainy woods or along windy peaks.

 Table of Contents (Jump To Section)